Skip to main content Skip to footer

 What is a Commissioner of Oaths?

-The Municipality's Commissioner of Oaths is a person designated to take oaths or declarations when you sign an affidavit or statutory declaration on a document.
-The Municipality of Hastings Highlands does not have a Notary Public.
+A Commissioner of Oaths is not the same as a Notary Public.
+The municipality does not provide Notary Public services.
+If your document requires the signature of a Notary Public or you require certified true copies of a document you will need to contact a private lawyer or other Notary Public.
 Examples of documents the Commissioner of Oaths may sign are listed below.
 It is at the exclusive discretion of the individual Commissioner of Oath whether or not they choose to sign the document.
 The Commissioner of Oaths may refuse to sign the document and will refer you to a Lawyer, Notary Public, or Paralegal.

 For more information about Commissioner of Oaths and Notary Public services, visit the Province of Ontario's website.